ranierimazili/gft-hackatrampo/README.md

 As a proof-of-concept, it has a limited scope, so the available features are:
 - Create user stories on Azure DevOps using _storycreator_ feature of GFT AI Impact CLI
-- Create a core review of Github pull request using _codereview_ feature of GFT AI Impact CLI
+- Create a code review of Github pull request using _codereview_ feature of GFT AI Impact CLI

 ## Dependencies